pharpend/harpending.org/posts/haskell-orientation.md

+---
-# #haskell orientation
+title:  #haskell orientation

-13 September 2014 \
+date: 13 September 2014
-Last edited 14 September 2014
+last-edited: 14 September 2014
+---

 I noticed newbies to the `#haskell` IRC channel all go through the same cycle of getting information.
 That is, there are a number of unwritten rules to the